giuliopanda/op-bulk-image-resizer/README.txt

-=== Bulk image resizer ===
+=== Bulk images ===
 Contributors: giuliopanda
 Donate link: https://www.paypal.com/donate/?cmd=_donations&business=giuliopanda%40gmail.com&item_name=wordpress+plugin+Bulk+image+resizer
-Tags: convert,image,optimize,resize,attachment,photo
+Tags: convert,image,optimize,resize,webp
 Requires at least: 5.3
-Tested up to: 6.0
+Tested up to: 6.2
 Requires PHP: 7.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 1.3.2

-You can automatically resize uploaded images.
-You can choose the maximum size, quality and whether to keep the original image or overwrite it.
+Resize, optimize, convert to webp and rename images on your website.

 == Description ==

-Bulk image resize allows you to optimize images uploaded to wordpress.
+Bulk images allows you to optimize images uploaded to wordpress without creating unnecessary copies of the upload folder!

 - You can resize all images with just one click.
+- You can convert images to webp.
+- You can optimize images by choosing quality.
+- You can change the name of the images
 - It is optimized to speed up the bulk process.
 1000 images take a few minutes on a normal server.
 - You can enable the option to optimize images when uploaded to the server.
 - Allows you to decide the maximum size of the images and the quality in which they should be compressed.
 - Adds to media-library (list version) the possibility to select the images to be optimized.
-- Still on media-library (list version) it adds an additional information column on the image.
 - Through graphics it allows you to monitor the status of the images on the server.
 - Ability to use specific hooks to customize optimization options.
-- It also resizes webp images.
+- You can restore and go back to the original images.
+- You can remove the original images if you have space problems.

  The GitHub repo can be found at [https://github.com/giuliopanda/op-bulk-image-resizer](https://github.com/giuliopanda/op-bulk-image-resizer).
 Please use the Support tab for potential bugs, issues, or enhancement ideas.

 == Installation ==

-After installing the plugin, **go to Tools** > **Bulk image resize** to set up the plugin.
+After installing the plugin, **go to Tools** > **Bulk images** to set up the plugin.
 You can resize single images or groups from media library (mode list).

 == Frequently Asked Questions ==

-= Why use Bulk image resizer? =
+= Why use Bulk images? =
-Because it is opensource and you have no limits in use.
-It will allow you to make your site faster and will save you space.
+I've found that most plugins that optimize images duplicate images in new folders creating a superstructure that complicates the entire site.
+This plugin optimizes the images you have uploaded to your site and overwrites them.
+The thumbs are also regenerated.
+If the image is converted to webp or if the name of the image is changed, the system tries to correct the images already published in the articles and pages.
+However, it is possible to restore at any time.
+If you have space problems you can always delete the original image that is used for the restore

 = Can I resize images when uploaded? =
 Yes, when you are in the setting activate "Resize when images are uploaded"

 = What formats does it support? =
-It supports jpg, webp, (gif not animated) and png formats in accordance with wordpress directives.
+It supports jpg, webp and png formats in accordance with wordpress directives.

 = Is it possible to decide not only the size but also the quality of the images? = Yes, you can decide whether to compress high, medium or low quality images.